 Medical Patient Modesty - a non-profit organization to improve patient modesty in medical settings

-Tips For Modest Male Patients
+Tips For Male Patients

 Many times doctors unnecessarily use female nurses or assistants as chaperones during an intimate procedure.
 This practice causes embarrassment for male patients.
 In some cases a female assistant stays to observe and/or take notes while the male patient is undressed.
 Male patients should speak up and ask for a private exam with the doctor.